 Flange joints that connect separate modules contain gaskets to prevent the leakage of gas.
 Therefore gas monitoring devices are installed for each compartment of the GIS enclosure.

-For non switching compartments like CT, 1 Partial Discharge sensor is normally used at every 20meter distance.
+For non-switching compartments like CT, 1 Partial Discharge sensor is normally used at every 20-meter distance.

-For Switching compartments like disconnectors, circuit breakers etc 1 PD sensor is used for each module.
+For Switching compartments like disconnectors, circuit breakers, etc 1 PD sensor is used for each module.

 For each isolated gas compartment, 1 Gas density monitor is used, which indicates the density of the gas.